studica/studica-docs-worldskills/source/docs/Vision/reading-a-barcode/index.rst

 VMX
 ---

-The Python Scripts used here can be downloaded from here.
+The Python Scripts used here can be downloaded from `here <https://github.com/studica/WorldSkills-Example-Projects/tree/main/Vision/VMX%20Python%20Scripts>`__.

 .. toctree::
    :maxdepth: 1